 The horse equipments thus tried (in the late spring/early summer of 1855) had proven inadequate, so Secretary Davis took upon himself to inquire of both Delafield and McClellan for recommendations for horse equipment, given their recent observations.
 Both Delafield and McClellan forwarded recommendations,with McClellan presenting an extensive proposal for improvements for horse equipments, requesting an opportunity to prepare a sample set for consideration.

 A quick review of McClellan's proposal will show what has been a dilemma for many a student of this saddle style.
 McClellan describes a saddle that has nothing to do with the design that he delivered in late December, 1856.
-That will be covered in an upcoming addition on the 'trial horse equipment' to this section - although it is reasonable to conclude that McClellan was not the 'inventor' of this design, but more like a 'project manager'.

 Throughout this series of articles we will look at the many variations of the McClellan military saddle, it’s continuing evolution in response to hard military service.
 Used throughout the world, the McClellan is one of the most popular and enduring military saddle designs ever created.